Hydrologic Unit Code (HUC-12): 070900040605

 What is so appealing when you venture outdoors is what you might see on any of these outdoor pursuits in the wooded Sugar River corridor in this subwatershed.
-White-tailed deer, turkeys, turkey vultures, bald eagles, pileated woodpeckers as well as other woodpecker species, barred owls, red foxes, hawks, mink, white pelicans, several kinds of turtles, ducks, and many song birds are but a few examples of the rich biological diversity occupying the rich complex of upland and aquatic habitats in the basin.
+White-tailed deer, turkeys, turkey vultures, bald eagles, pileate woodpeckers as well as other woodpecker species, barred Barred Owl Google Searchowls, red foxes, hawks, mink, white pelicans, several kinds of turtles, ducks, and many song birds are but a few examples of the rich biological diversity occupying the rich complex of upland and aquatic habitats in the basin.

 Try leaf peeping along Park Road in the fall.
-A four mile section bracketed by County F is a designated Wisconsin Rustic Road (No. 27).
+A four-mile section bracketed by County F is a designated Wisconsin Rustic Road (No. 27).
 The vibrant yellow color of Black Maples which are very similar but a distinct species from Sugar Maples will not disappoint.
-Try exploring Ward/Swartz Decatur Woods off Park Road, a 13-acre state natural area and example of southern dry-mesic forest.
-In the spring many wild flowers abound here and await your discovery.
-Unfortunately, the invasive plant, garlic mustard is also found in these woods which has a uncanny capacity to crowd out our native wildflowers.
+Try exploring Ward/Swartz Decatur Woods off Park Road, a 13-acre state natural area an example of a southern dry-mesic forest.
+In the spring many wildflowers abound here and await your discovery.
+Unfortunately, the invasive plant, garlic mustard is also found in these woods which has an uncanny capacity to crowd out our native wildflowers.

 Two other state natural areas, Muralt Bluff Prairie and Abraham's Woods beckon, but to visit the latter requires access permission from UW-Madison Arboretum [(608)263-7344].